ddavness/power-mailinabox/README.md

 ## Goals
 - **Easy of use** - deployment shouldn't take too many technical details to understand.
 Power Mail-in-a-Box already comes with default configurations which should be good for most users.
-- **Privacy, security and independence** - keeping your mail safe from the big companies.
+- **Privacy, security and independence** - keeping your mail and data safe from advertisers and prying eyes.
 - **Accessible customizability** - bring the features closer to the people instead of tucking them away in configuration files.
 - **Customizability potential** - allow for deep customization by power users.
 - **Concentration** - all the services you need in just one box.